kipra7/pyunitnum/README.md

 - Calculations with automatic dimensional analysis of some variables and constants
 - Mutual conversion between systems of units (i.e. SI and CGS-gauss)
+- Smooth integration with numpy, pandas, and xarray